 pick ecc4432 d

-Merge conflict: There is a good chance that you end up with merge conflicts when you drop one or few commits
+Merge conflict: There is a good chance that you end up with merge conflicts when you drop one or few commits, command line asks you to resolve all conflicts manually, mark them as resolved by

 git rebase --continue